nbdd0121/norlit-libc/README.rst

 Notice
 ======

-- floating point numbers-related functions may have larger margin of error than expected
+- Floating point numbers-related functions may have larger margin of error than expected

 wchar and uchar
 ===============